pas-audio-server/minimal-mistakes/_pages/milestones.md

 ### 5/15/17

-After much time off including moving into the hope pas was intended for...
+After much time off including moving into the home pas was intended for...

 ![p01]